 "Business Architecture represents holistic, multidimensional business views of capabilities, end-to-end value delivery, information, and organizational structures; and the relationship among these business views and strategies, products, policies, initiatives, and stakeholders."
 1

-Capability based planning is a technique widely accepted by Business Architects.
+Capability-based planning is a technique widely accepted by Business Architects.
 It means understanding what the business does today and what it must be able to do in the future, thus enabling the organization to define the gaps that must be addressed in order to achieve its strategic vision.

 Generic Desktop Tools

-However, as they aren’t dedicated to Business Architecture, so there is no contextual awareness of the purpose.
-Often you need to use several tools that don’t have linkages between them, so you have to manually sync content across them all.
+However, as they aren’t dedicated to Business Architecture there’s no contextual awareness of the purpose.
+Often, you need to use several tools that don’t have linkages between them, so you end up manually syncing content across all of them.
 For example, you are likely to have drawings in one tool, data in a spreadsheet tool, and presentations in another for executive consumption.